I am the mother of five children. They range in age from twenty-five down to seven.

 He went on to tell me that his memories of childhood were strung together with nightmares and phobias constructed by me.
 I argued that he must have been mistaken but no, he categorically listed them for me.

-- If you don’t go to sleep, sandman will tip sand into your eyes.
+- If you don’t go to sleep, the Sandman will tip sand into your eyes.

 - If you put your hand out the car window, a truck will go by and rip it off.